Baldie-dev/JanusLM/README.md

 Evaluation was performed using a cross-validation technique (80/20) by splitting the training data into two folds, where one was used for training and the other for validation.

+## Clasification Techniques

+Since LLMs are not deterministic, there is always a non‑zero chance that an analysis will be incorrect or that a classification will fail.

+## Temperature Influence

+*Note: To add section about temperature influence on analysis*

 ### Metrics
 Definition of terms:
 - $TP$ - True Positive, correctly marked finding.